eqNj/eqN-PD2-Filter/README.md

 Refactored and condensed large portions of the filter code to improve optimization.

 Completely refactored the filter level structure.
-Consolidated the "Potionless" filter version into the "All-In-One" filter version.
+Consolidated the "Potionless" filter version into ALL filter versions.
 Added a new "Super Strict" filter level for those whom are exceptionally stingy about their drops.
 [1.12.1]